msleigh/snes/docs/prompt_plan.md

 Integrate all the components by performing an end-to-end test.
 Start by running a complete local build of the documentation.
 Then push the changes to the main branch to trigger the GitHub Actions workflow.
 Verify that the documentation is successfully deployed to GitHub Pages.

-Write and run integration tests that confirm:
+Write and run comprehensive integration tests that confirm:
 - All documentation sections (User, Theory, Developer) are present.
 - Doxygen-style comments from the Fortran code are correctly parsed.
 - The GitHub Actions workflow completes successfully.

 Ensure that the instructions include steps for reviewing logs and handling any errors.
+Ensure the entire documentation process is seamless and aligns with the project's overall objectives.
 End by wiring all components together.
 ```